 Our affections towards our significant half can influence how we see ourselves.
 Confidence and self-esteem and our dispositions, can influence changes in us in either negative or positive ways.
 Whom we choose to spend our time with, can easily influence our own feelings of self-worth and may simultaneously reveal a different side to our character, through those experiences.

-The high self-esteem traits we recognise in ourselves, we seek to find and want in our people including our partners.
-Those people with high self-esteem are less likely to want to settle for character traits that don’t serve their purpose, particularly if they’re more positive and already have a belief system in place.
+The high self-esteem traits we recognise in ourselves, we seek to find in our partners.
+People with high self-esteem are less likely to want to settle for character traits that don’t serve their purpose, particularly if they’re already more positive and have a belief system in place.

 It will always end in heartache if anyone chooses to emulate their partner, just to fit into their partner’s life.